microsoft/pxt/docs/translate/markdown.md

 It can be hard to know what to translate and what to leave alone with this file.
 Basically, everything to the left of `:` remains untranslated.
 Then, settings that have descriptions, have a name, or are tags can get translated.

 In the first block of settings, the main map settings, there's the title `Burstin' Ballons`.
 This will be translated.
-The description, `Create a simple carnival game where...`, this also is translated along with the tags settings `easy, beginner, carnival`.
+The description, `Create a simple carnival game where...`, is also translated along with the tags settings, `easy, beginner, carnival`.
 All of these settings relate to the language locale.
 The remaining settings aren't locale related so they remain untranslated.

 The section headings of `burstin-balloons` and `balloon1` are skillmap paths and do not get translated.